 How to Maintain Hair Color for Natural and Original Hair

-Did you know that when you dye your hair, the pigments were held captive the hair stands?
-And that’s the reason why your hair color can’t last longer as anything, among which the biggest color-stealing culprit is H2O or specifically speaking, the plain water, can lift the hair shaft’s cuticle, which allows pigment particles to escape and then that pretty color faded.
+Did you know that when you dye your hair, the pigments were held captive in the hair strands?
+And that’s the reason why your hair color can’t last long as anything, among which the biggest color-stealing culprit is H2O or specifically speaking, the plain water, can lift the hair shaft’s cuticle, which allows pigment particles to escape and then that pretty color faded.
 Before you wash all the cash and color down the drain, how to maintain hair color?

-Use color-protecting shampoo and conditioner though traditional and conventional shampoo products won’t take away from the color, while they neither add anything.
-Well, when washing and conditioning your hair strands with products formulated to be protective, like Pantene Pro-V Color Expressions Shampoo ($6.49), that will seal your hair cuticle to hold on to the dye inside the strands.
+Use color-protecting shampoo and conditioner through traditional and conventional shampoo products won’t take away from the color, while they neither add anything.
+Well, when washing and conditioning your hair strands with products formulated to be protective, like Pantene Pro-V Color Expressions Shampoo , that will seal your hair cuticle to hold on to the dye inside the strands.

 P.S. please re-think going red as the red hair colors fade fastest, because of the crimson pigment molecules being larger than browns and blacks and unstable.

-Now it’s time for the question, How to Maintain Hair Color for Hair Replacement System.
-Same like people’s natural and original hair, hair replacement system would also start to fade and lose its original luster after a period of time.
+Now it’s time for the question, How to Maintain Hair Color for Hair Replacement System .
+Same as people’s natural and original hair, the hair replacement system would also start to fade and lose its original luster after a period of time.